About Haiku

 (This is my rendition.)

 28.)
 Lightness – This was a technique which Basho developed and prized in his old age.
-The technique was not a hit with some of his disciples however who (if one reads between the lines) apparently grew tired of the Master’s harping on it.
+The technique was not a hit with some of his disciples however, who (if one reads between the lines) apparently grew tired of the master’s harping on it.
 They parted company.
 Reichhold states: “Basho was trying to write poetry that was less emotional…” She notes that Basho’s favorite haiku using this technique “are the ones with few or no verbs” – as if it were the verbs that weighed the poems down.
 “In our times,” she notes, these haiku are “pejoratively called ‘grocery list’ haiku”.
 Seems that the technique never caught on.
-(Add grocery list haiku to desk haiku – haiku which are written from ones imagination rather than direct expereince; a manner of writing treated with contemp by every self-respecting purist.)
+(Add grocery list haiku to desk haiku (desku) – haiku which are written from ones imagination rather than direct experience; a manner of writing treated with contempt by every self-respecting purist.)

 plates and bowls